eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

             /* Now, the writer can be created to publish a HelloWorld message. */ dds::pub::DataWriter<HelloWorldData::Msg> writer(publisher, topic);

-            /* For this example, we'd like to have a subscriber to actually read
+            /* For this example, we'd like to have a subscriber read
              * our message.
 This is not always necessary.
 Also, the way it is
-             * done here is just to illustrate the easiest way to do so.
+             * done here is to illustrate the easiest way to do so.
 It isn't
-             * really recommended to do a wait in a polling loop, however.
+             * It is recommended to do a wait in a polling loop, however
              * Please take a look at Listeners and WaitSets for much better
              * solutions, albeit somewhat more elaborate ones. */ std::cout << "=== [Publisher] Waiting for subscriber." << std::endl;